Yosemite Volunteer Trip

 »

-ConservationVIP has always focused on our volunteers’ safety.
-The COVID-19 pandemic has heightened that focus.
-Traveling with COVID-19 safety concerns requires some extra planning and flexibility both for trip leaders and trip participants!
+ConservationVIP® has always focused on our volunteers’ safety.
+Traveling with safety concerns requires some extra planning and flexibility both for trip leaders and trip participants!

 About Yosemite National Park